fditullo/MyFirstRepository/README.md

 # my-first-GitHub-repository
 This is my first repository

-This file has been manually changed
+This file has been manually changed - this file was modified locally